-Adults with A group of providers functions severe mental as a team, rather nental illness who have a frame of nearly interest history of psychi-atric hospitalizations, crimina justice involvement, homelessness, or sub-stance abuse.
-The model is based on a team approach Flow based on a team approach relow staff-to-client ratio, and all 2024 delivery of a compre-head staff package of services to checogeschool.
-The community.'

-and data mining, Al training, Al training, and the community.'
+mental illness who have a recent history of payabil strice. history of psychi-atric hospitalizations, criminal justice involvement, homelessness 3 or sub-stance abuse.
+The model is based on a team approach based on a team approach staff-to-client ratio, and distributed delivery of a compre-head delivery of a compre-her street package of services to check package of services and data mining, and training, and training, and the services are services as a self-management services a self-management services a self-management services and the self-management services are self-management services as self-management self-managem illness who than as individual have a clinicians: team members know and recent history of work with all psychiatric clients assigned to hospitalizat them.

-'It is a self-management course.

-illness who than as individual have a clinicians: team members know and recent history of work with all psychiatric clients assigned to hospitalizat them.
 The team ions, includes at least a criminal psychiatrist, a iustice nurse, a substance involvemenabuse treatment specialist, and homelessneanother clinician with experience ss, or substance treating persons with severe mental abuse in illness.
-Their the community services are provided in the community
+Their the community services are provided in the community People

-rlopment COping

-rd with

-per UK 'The aim of this study was to (1) Mars 2013 demonstrate the development and study and testing of tools and procedures designed to monitor and assess the evaluationintegrity of a complex intervention for chronic pain (COping with persistent Pain, Effectiveness Research into Self- assessment of a manageme management (COPERS) course); and (2) make recommendations based on our experiences.'
+Plopment COping vid with per UK 'The aim of this study was to (1) Mars 2013 demonstrate the development and study and testing of tools and procedures designed to monitor and assess the evaluationintegrity of a complex intervention for chronic pain (COping with persistent Pain, Effectiveness Research into Self- assessment of a manageme management (COPERS) course); and (2) make recommendations based on our experiences.'